Level 5 Drywall Finish, What You Need to Know

 Level 3 Drywall Finish

-It requires fastener heads and beads to receive two coats, whereas a Level 2 finish, only one is required.
+Level three finish requires drywall screw fastener heads and corner beads to receive two coats, whereas a level 2 finish includes only one coat.

 Level 4 Drywall Finish

-Here, there are two coats of mud or drywall compound applied to the embedded tape at joints and angles, while the fasteners, screw heads, and corner beads are covered with three coats.
+Another coat of drywall mud covers the tape at the joints.
+The fastener screw heads and corner bead are covered with three coats.

 What is a Level 5 Drywall Finish?